John P. Eisentraut: Life and career

 John Philip Eisentraut was born April 12, 1870, in Maquoketa, Iowa to Philip Eisentraut and Mary Ann (Stump) Eisentraut.
 He was raised in Woodbury County near Sioux City and was educated in the public schools.
 He attended Morningside University and Northwestern University, graduating from the latter in 1894, and from 1891 to 1892 worked for Sioux City architect Charles P. Brown.
 He worked as an architect in Boone and Des Moines until 1898, when he formed the Iowa Architectural Company in Des Moines with architect Charles C. Cross.
 In 1902 this firm was dissolved, and Eisentraut returned to Sioux City to open his own office.
 In 1905 Eisentraut incorporated his firm as the Eisentraut-Colby-Pottenger Company with long-time employees F. E. Colby and H. G. Pottenger.
 In 1907 the firm opened a second office in Kansas City under the management of Eisentraut.
 Colby and Pottenger left the firm in December, which was reorganized as the Eisentraut Company with its office at Kansas City.

 In 1909 Eisentraut moved to Deadwood, South Dakota, where he reorganized his firm as the Black Hills Company with W. O. Roselius and W. M. Rich.
 In Deadwood he expanded his practice to include engineering and construction services.
 In 1911 he and Rich moved to Hot Springs, where they reorganized the firm as the Fall River Company.
 In 1912 he temporarily retired from active practice and devoted his time to quarry management for three years.
 In early 1915 he resumed practice, opening an office in Rapid City.
 That year he was briefly in partnership with P. H. Bartholz as Eisentraut & Bartholz.
 In 1919 he moved to Custer, where he worked as an architect until his second retirement in 1928.
 He then worked as a storekeeper and postmaster in Blue Bell until 1936, when he resumed practice in Custer.
 He retired for the third and final time in 1945.

 Personal life

-Eisentraut was married twice, first to Susie Kniffen of Independence in 1894 and second to Cora Alice Krum of Denver in 1907.
+Eisentraut was married twice, first to Susie Kniffen of Independence in 1894 and second to Nora Alice Krum of Denver in 1907.
 He had two children with his first wife.
 Eisentraut died May 1, 1958, in Hill City, South Dakota.